 Talent acquisition software has also evolved considerably in the past two decades.
-Legacy talent acquisition systems may have enabled recruiters and employers to search databases, send messages, and manage candidate information, but today’s solutions incorporate technologies like artificial intelligence (AI) and automation to make the talent acquisition process even more efficient.
+Legacy talent acquisition systems may have enabled recruiters and employers to search databases, send messages, and manage candidate information, but today’s solutions incorporate technologies like artificial intelligence (AI) recruitment software to make the talent acquisition process even more efficient.

 Many organizations rely on talent acquisition software to generate candidate interest in open positions.
 They may do this through the creation of career pages, by engaging candidates on social media, or through other marketing initiatives, including text marketing, content marketing, and more.

 Talent acquisition software often includes features like the following: